 We can't offer advice on how to overcome every single obstacle you might be facing, but we can give you some general tips for leapfrogging these barriers.

-Identifying the specific underlying reasons behind your businesses’ sluggish growth isn’t a pleasant process, but it’s a necessity if you want to find your way back to the path to growth.
+Identifying the underlying barriers to your business growth isn't a pleasant process, but it will pay dividends, and really is a necessity if you want to succeed.

-Don’t assume you already know the problem – dig deeper and gain as much information as you can before taking decisive action to resolve your problems.
+Don't assume that you already know what the problem is - investigate and gain as much information as you can before taking decisive action.
+Thought, support and data are the tools you need to try and resolve your problems and start to grow your business again.

-Want more business growth tips?
-Check out our business growth blog archives!
+In search of more business advice?
+Check out our driving growth article archives!